-Ultimately, most vapes are bought from supermarkets and corner stores, so we are less concerned about vape shops.
+Ultimately, most vapes are bought from supermarkets and corner stores.
 If an exemption is made for vape specialist shops, they should be required to ensure the products are not visible from outside their premises and to note the age-of-sales legislation near entry, again in keeping with specialist tobacco shop laws.